trixmoe/wpull/CONTRIBUTING.md

 ### Testing

-Testing can be done by using [Nose](http://nose.readthedocs.io/).
+Testing can be done by using [pytest](http://pytest.org).
-As described in Nose documentation, run `nosetests3` in the top level of the project directory.
+As described in the [pyest documentation](https://docs.pytest.org/en/stable/how-to/usage.html), run `pytest` in the top level of the project directory.

 Additionally, the project is [configured to use the free Travis CI] (https://travis-ci.org/chfoo/wpull).